This page explains how your length of stay (duration of status) in the U.S. is determined, and how to extend your stay.

-Duration of Status:
+Duration of status

-When the student arrives in the U.S., either at the airport or another port of entry, US Customs and Border Protection agents grant duration of status to J-l students by entering the date of arrival in the U.S. and the notation "D/S" (Duration of Status) on the following documents:
+When the student arrives in the U.S., either at the airport or another port of entry, US Customs and Border Protection agents grant duration of status to J-l students by entering the date of arrival in the U.S. and the notation "D/S" (Duration of Status) on one or more of the following documents:

 Please note that extensions must be requested and approved through the ISSC at least 30 days before the end date on the current DS-2019.
 If a student fails to request a Program Extension before his or her current DS-2019 expires, the student will not be eligible for the extension and may have to file for reinstatement with the Department of State.